jamesp-epcc/tier2-safe-docs/safe-guide-users.rst

 How to register on SAFE
 ~~~~~~~~~~~~~~~~~~~~~~~

+If you are already registered on the ARCHER SAFE the same login credentials
+will also work on the Tier-2 SAFE and you don't need to re-register.

 #.
 Go to the SAFE `New User Signup
    Form <https://www.archer.ac.uk/tier2/signup.jsp>`__
 #.
 Fill in your personal details.
 You can come back later and change